k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 #### Table

-You can activate the mismatches finder on a specific table, rather than on LU schema:
+You can activate the mismatches finder on a specific table, rather than on an LU schema:

 * At the Schema, choose a table and click to open its Properties panel.